Hiring a virtual assistant is as much an investment in you as it is your business.

 You’re not just paying for the actual hours worked.

-You’re paying so your assistant can remain in good standing with the government (*cough* those taxes I mentioned up there *cough*), good health, and have the best possible technology to do the best possible job.
+You’re paying so your assistant can remain in good standing with the government (*cough* those taxes I mentioned up there *cough*), stay healthy, and have the best possible technology to do the best possible job.

 I get it.
 The “sticker shock” of virtual assistant rates or monthly retainers can feel really uncomfortable.
 It’s important to then consider how much more the cost would be if the assistant was a regular employee (things like employee taxes, providing healthcare, PTO… the list goes on).